Example Image

 At a time when confidence in markets is declining, the Nobel Committee’s decision quietly champions economic freedom.
 Growth doesn’t stem from government plans or five-year strategies.
 It originates from the unpredictable, decentralized innovation of individuals pursuing their own ideas and ambitions.

 As Schumpeter might have said, this year’s Nobel celebrates not equilibrium but dynamism — the restless churn that keeps humanity and the economy moving forward, helping to lift many out of poverty as its chief byproduct.
-For those who believe in freedom, enterprise, defeating poverty, and the power of ideas, it is a well-deserved prize indeed.
+For those who believe in economic freedom, enterprise, defeating poverty, and the power of ideas, it is a well-deserved prize indeed.

 Jonathan Hartley is a research fellow at the Civitas Institute, a senior fellow at the Foundation for Research on Equal Opportunity, a senior fellow at the Macdonald-Laurier Institute, and podcast host of Capitalism and Freedom in the 21st Century at the Hoover Institution.